Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 In the survey, North Korean defectors responded to the hatred and discrimination they experienced in South Korea, which was produced as a voice installation.
 Money glistening under the light like sand in the desert is a great temptation that makes North Korean defectors have no choice but to endure South Korea's hatred.

-Paradise on Earth (Bank street, Sharjah)
+Paradise on Earth (Bank Street, Sharjah)

 20230207_122120.jpg